Fitting your panel

 The first number is a test for particles and the second number for water

 ingress protection.
 Our panels are rated a level 4 for protection against dust

 particles entering the product and rated 4 for protection against splashing

 water.
-IP44 means the panel can be used in the bathroom or wet room in Zone 3.
+IP44 means the panel can be used in the bathroom or wet room beyond Zone 2.

 NEN1010 This European standard contains safety requirements to low voltage installations in residential, commercial and industrial projects.

 EN60335 1:2002+A1+A11+A12+A2 Specifications for safety of household and similar appliances.